 If you cannot comply with these licensing requirements, then please do not re-use O_C code in your products.

 The o_C build guides, the firmware user manual and associated documentation files are not licensed under any open-source or Creative Commons license.
 Copyright is asserted on them and third parties are thus not permitted to copy or re-publish the material.
-DIY builders and end-users are welcome to make copies of the documentation in other formats, such as PDF files, although for personal use only.
+DIY builders and end-users are welcome to make copies of the documentation in other formats, such as PDF files, although for personal use only, and not for redistribution to others.